Quick Start

 To summarize, the execution process of a pipeline is as follows:

-- An event occurs in the repository.
+- An event is triggered in the repository.

-- Identify the event name.
+- Identify the name of the event.

-- Execute the pipeline.
+- Execute the pipeline associated with the event.

-- Execute the tasks.
+- Execute the tasks defined in the pipeline.

-- Execute the tasks for failure cases.
+- Execute the tasks for the failure scenario.

 In reality, there is an additional layer called